Peace44/PrimeOrbit/README.md

 - **Command-Line Interface (CLI)**
   - Pass one or more integer arguments.
-  - Reports if each argument is prime or not.
+  - Reports if each argument is prime or not, as well as its prime factor decomposition.
   - Basic validation: handles negative inputs, out-of-range values, etc...

 - **Automated Testing**